Merritt, British Columbia

 Merritt is a city in the Nicola Valley of the south-central Interior of British Columbia, Canada.
 It is 270 km northeast of Vancouver.
 Situated at the confluence of the Nicola and Coldwater rivers, it is the first major community encountered after travelling along Phase One of the Coquihalla Highway and acts as the gateway to all other major highways to the B.C.
 Interior.
 The city developed in 1893 when part of the ranches owned by William Voght, Jesus Garcia, and John Charters were surveyed for a town site.

 Once known as Forksdale, the community adopted its current name in 1906 in honour of mining engineer and railway promoter William Hamilton Merritt III.
 The 24 km2 city limits consist of the community, a number of civic parks, historical sites, an aquatic centre, a local arena, a public library (which is a branch of the Thompson-Nicola Regional District Library System) and a civic centre.
-Merritt has dozens of bronzed hand prints of country music stars who have been in the city for the annual Merritt Mountain Music Festival displayed throughout town.
+Merritt has dozens of bronzed hand prints of country music stars who have been in the city for the former annual Merritt Mountain Music Festival displayed throughout town.
 Merritt is also home to a local radio station, a weekly newspaper and the Nicola Valley Institute of Technology campus.
 Nearby, there are four provincial parks, numerous lakes, and several recreational trails.
-Merritt is known as the "Country Music Capital of Canada" for its wealth of country music attractions, activities, and events.
+As the gateway between BC's Lower Mainland and Okanagan regions, Merritt is known as a key destination for festivals, events, and bountiful outdoor recreation.

 Highway 5, and Highway 97C intersect at Merritt with Highway 97C East connecting the city to Kelowna and Penticton, Highway 97C Northwest to Logan Lake, Highway 8 to Spences Bridge and Lillooet, Highway 5A South to Princeton, Highway 5A North to Kamloops, Highway 5 South to Hope, and Highway 5 North to Kamloops.
 Merritt's economy is dominated by the primary industries of forestry, tourism, and service.